How to Choose the Most Suitable Term Plan

 |---|---|---|---|---|

-| Level Term | Most families | Fixed throughout | Constant | Predictable payments |
+| Level Term | Most families | Fixed | Constant | Predictable and simple |

-| Decreasing Term | Mortgage protection | Lower cost | Decreases over time | Matches declining debts |
+| Decreasing Term | HDB/mortgage protection | Lower cost | Decreases over time | Matches your loan balance |

-| Increasing Term | Inflation protection | Higher cost | Grows annually | Keeps pace with costs |
+| Increasing Term | Inflation protection | Higher cost | Grows yearly | Keeps up with rising costs |

-| Convertible Term | Future flexibility | Slightly higher | Constant | Convert to permanent policy |
+| Convertible Term | Want flexibility | Slightly higher | Constant | Can convert to whole life later |

-🎯 How Much Coverage Do You Need?
+🎯 How Much Coverage Do You Actually Need?

-| Component | What to Calculate | Example |
+| Item | Calculate | Example |

 |---|---|---|

-| M - Mortgage | Remaining mortgage balance | $300,000 |
+| Outstanding HDB/condo loan | Remaining balance | $400,000 |

 | Your Situation | Recommended Term | Why |